simonsteptoe/Sound_Control/README.md

 # Sound Control

 [VERSION WITH COMPILE TIME SWTICH FOR WINDOWS vs MAC and PRE vs POST CATALINA MacOS etc.]
-[NB: For difficulties with MacOs Catalina and especially BigSur quarantinning .mxo and other "external" files/apps/modules etc... use the terminal command: "xattr -rd com.apple.quarantine" followed by the name of a top level folder within which the problem files are contained.
+[NB: For difficulties with MacOs Catalina and especially BigSur quarantining .mxo and other "external" files/apps/modules etc... use the terminal command: "xattr -rd com.apple.quarantine" followed by the name of a top level folder within which the problem files are contained.
 Best to do so prior to running the app for the first time!]

 www.soundcontrolsoftware.com